Fresh air + and fully-fledged technology

 With D+H solutions the flow velocity of fresh air corresponds to standard specifications

 Property-specific design according to use

 D+H helps you plan the ideal smoke and heat exhaust system for your building – guaranteed.

-- Modular structure of the controller, individualised according to customer requirements
+Modular configuration of controller according to individual requirements

-- Can easily be configured as desired with the D+H SCS software
+Freely programmable with the user-friendly D+H SCS software

-- Not bound to the software and programmers of other PLC manufacturers
+Not dependent on the software and programmers of other PLC manufacturers